GibsonDisaster/Carrie-Programming-Language/README.md

 the Sufjan Stevens album "Carrie and Lowell".

 (New version description):
 Carrie is a small programming language written in Haskell using the Parsec library.
 VERY INCOMPLETE AND NON FUNCTIONAL.
+Currently it is more of a parser than a compiler.

 ## Built With